 Independent of DA households, our team creates household estimates at the postal code level using Canada Post HouseElite deliverable address counts along with data from Equifax.
 Equifax provides a household concept based on credit files for a given geography.
 Once the DA and postal code household counts are created for the current year, we use a proprietary fuzzy match-up file to compare the independent household estimates.
-The fuzzy match-up file provides a robust and more detailed set of linkages between DA geography and postal codes than a PCCF.
+The fuzzy match-up file provides a robust and more detailed set of linkages between DA geography and postal codes than a Postal Code Conversion File (PCCF).
 The fuzzy match approach assumes2 that many-to-many relationships are possible for DAs and postal codes in both urban and rural areas.
 A sophisticated set of simulation and optimization algorithms is used to determine the best household estimate for DAs and postal codes.
 The resulting household counts for the DA and postal code are consistent when translated through the fuzzy match-up.
 This process does not favor either household estimate.
 It seeks to find the best possible solution given both estimates and all other available information.
-The finalized, current-year household estimates are used as the base for the 3-, 5- and 10-year projections.
+The finalized, current-year household estimates are used as the base for the three-, five- and 10-year projections.

 Given the final households counts for DAs, we estimate the population by age, sex and all other key universe variables.
 The estimates of these universes use CensusPlus 2016 as fundamental inputs to estimate the 2016 DemoStats equivalent.
-Various demographic and statistical techniques are used to model these universe
+Various demographic and statistical techniques are used to model these universe variables into the future.
+In the case of population by age and sex, the higher-level estimates and projections created earlier in the development process are used as controls for the small area-level data.

-2 Historically, the standard practice in the industry is to assume that a single postal code can only link to one DA.
+$^2$ Historically, the standard practice in the industry is to assume that a single postal code can only link to one DA.

-1 The post-censal estimates provided by Statistics Canada use the 2011 Census as their fundamental benchmark.
-These statistics are adjusted for the net-undercoverage rates for the 2011 Census, are brought forward to the July 1, 2011, reference date and include imputes for non-responding Indian reserves.
+&lt;sup>1 The post-censal estimates provided by Statistics Canada use the 2016 Census as their fundamental benchmark.
+These statistics are adjusted for the net-undercoverage rates for the 2016 Census, are brought forward to the July 1, 2016, reference date and include imputes for non-responding Indian reserves.
 Estimates for inter-censal years are created based on the change between censuses, net-undercoverage rates and administrative data sources.
 Post-censal estimates are created based on administrative data and can be one of three types: first preliminary, second preliminary and final.
 The first preliminary estimate is a first estimate for the most recent year in the data series.
 The second preliminary estimate is a revised estimate based on additional data for the second most recent year in the data series.
 All other years in the data series are final estimates and are not revised until new census data become available.
 It is important to note that Statistics Canada revises its estimates before finalizing them.